NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 Once you have your Particle Boron ([datasheet](https://docs.particle.io/datasheets/boron/boron-datasheet/)), there are a few steps to follow.

-Before starting, ensure that you have the proper Particle Boron for support in your country (2G/3G/LTE M1/CAT1).
-Note that even if you have a particular service in your country, this does not guarantee that Particle's hardware will use it; check their website.
+Before starting, ensure that you have the proper Particle Boron for support in your country (2G/3G/LTE M1/CAT1). ***Note: even if you have a particular service in your country, this does not guarantee that Particle's hardware will use it; check their website.***

 ### Standard setup